 Opportunities for Small and Medium-Sized Enterprises in North America

-Each day the United States, Canada, and Mexico conduct nearly US$1.9 billion in trade, through the North American Free Trade Agreement (NAFTA).
-On January 1, 1994, NAFTA entered into force, creating one of the world’s largest free trade areas, which now links approximately 450 million people producing over US$16 trillion worth of goods and services.
+Each day the United States, Canada, and Mexico conduct about US$2.9 billion in merchandise trade, through the North American Free Trade Agreement (NAFTA).
+On January 1, 1994, NAFTA entered into force, creating one of the world’s largest free trade areas, which now links approximately 459 million people producing over US$19 trillion worth of goods and services.

 By lowering tariffs and trade barriers, NAFTA has bolstered trade among the three countries.
-From 1993 to 2009, merchandise trade among the NAFTA countries more than doubled, from US$288 billion to US$701 billion.
+In 2012, total merchandise trade among the NAFTA countries reached approximately US$1.1 trillion – an increase of more than 3.6 times in US dollar terms.

 Expanding into foreign markets provides businesses, and especially SMEs, significant opportunities to grow and create jobs.
 Given the economic integration in North America, our geographical proximity and our free trade agreement, as North American small- and medium-sized enterprises begin to export, they are most likely to export to a customer in one of the NAFTA countries.